-Before we look into the reasons why employers prefer certified professional holding IT certifications for jobs, it is essential to understand what accreditation is and the difference between certification and a traditional university degree.
+Before we look into the reasons why employers prefer certified professionals holding IT certifications for jobs, it is essential to understand what accreditation is and the difference between certification and a traditional university degree.

 What is a certification?
 What is the difference between a degree and a certification?

 Traditional degrees require a longer duration of time to achieve them, e.g. over 12 months or from 2 to 5 years.
-It covers a broad range of areas, but mostly theoretical.
+It covers a broad range of areas, but is mostly theoretical.
 The content included in a degree program is usually out of date by the time the degree is attained.
 Certification, on the other hand, requires relatively a shorter duration of time and targets special skills, in-depth with hands-on knowledge.
 It provides industry-relevant capabilities quickly.
 Certifications provide individuals with job-related or job-oriented skills compared to traditional degrees.

-Why employers prefer certifications for jobs?
+Why do employers prefer certifications for jobs?

 The job market scenario varies from country to country.

-In some countries, importance is given to hands-on experience, in other countries, the emphasis is given to certifications and real-world experience, and in other parts of the world, importance is given to individuals with certifications and local relevant experience.
+In some countries, importance is given to hands-on experience, in other countries, the emphasis is given to certifications and real-world experience, and in other parts of the world, importance is given to individuals with certifications and locally relevant experience.

 On top of having an educational degree, many organisations worldwide, give preference to individuals who have specialised knowledge on a specific area, in other words, a subject matter expert (SME).
 A subject matter expert is someone who knows most technical aspects about a particular subject; therefore, professionals with certifications are preferred.
 For IT jobs in Australia, credibility is given to individuals with professional certifications, as most organisations believe the skills required can be attained through gaining the certifications.